Mayankkumar08feb/ansible-playbooks/README.md

 Pre-Request:

 Steps:-
         This playbook has been written base on SSL configuration.
-Need to plase your Certificate on Below mention Path and define it on variable file. steps are mention below.
+Need to paste your Certificate on Below mention Path and define it on variable file. steps are mention below.

 Step1:-  Place you certificate on location